jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

   Diff is 748 characters long.
 Set self.maxDiff to None to see it

-`maxDiff`_ is an :ref:`attribute<AttributeError>` of the `unittest.TestCase class`_ that sets the maximum number of characters to show when comparing 2 objects in the terminal_, when it is set to :ref:`None<what is None?>` it shows the full difference
+`maxDiff`_ is an :ref:`attribute<what causes AttributeError?>` of the `unittest.TestCase class`_ that sets the maximum number of characters to show when comparing 2 objects in the terminal_, when it is set to :ref:`None<what is None?>` it shows the full difference

 ----